 Engaging with stakeholders

-We will hold a series of events with stakeholders in London, Edinburgh and Manchester in the spring.
-These will broadly focus on two discussion areas led by the FCA and TPR:
+We held a series of events with stakeholders in London, Edinburgh and Manchester in the spring.
+These broadly focused on two discussion areas led by the FCA and TPR:

 - Our collective view of the current landscape of the sector and our respective regulatory remits